|

 signed the protest memorandum, said Helena Wright a curator at

 the museum and vice chairwoman of the congress."
+"The memorandum asked pointedly,

 'Will the Smithsonian Institution actually allow private founders